-On the Montana Tech Campus, the Mineral Museum is open to the public with free admission.
+The Mineral Museum is open to the public with free admission on the Montana Tech Campus.
 It features a vast collection of rocks and minerals found in Montana and from across the world.
 To date, the museum has over 13,000 specimens in its collection, with approximately 1,000 on display.

-Whether you're a rockhound or not, the collection is truly dazzling.
+The collection is truly dazzling whether you're a rockhound or not.
 Some impressive displays include an eye-catching smoky quartz cluster; several blue sapphires from the nearby Yogo Gulch; and one of the largest gold nuggets ever pulled out of the ground, weighing 27.5 ounces.
 And, of course, Butte copper is also on display.
 Other mineral interests include giant geodes and pieces of a meteorite that recently landed in Beaverhead County.

 While the collection is primarily rocks and minerals beneath glass displays, a separate exhibit details the history of seismic activity in Montana.
 A gift shop is also available.
 And while visiting, it's also worth roaming around the Montana Tech campus.
 On the east side of campus, a bluff-lined walkway lends an excellent view of the city.

 Address: 1300 W Park Street, Butte, Montana